holaphil/amazing-maple-e08ae/src/pages/index.md

           Empathy for the user (customer or client) is not a nice to have — **empathy is a requirement**.
-I make the time necessary to appreciate the challenges our users face so that, together with my entire team, we build the products that serve the best interest of our customers.
+I make the time necessary to appreciate the challenges our users face so that, together with my entire team, we **build the products that serve the best interest of our customers**.
 Happy customers equal repeat customers ergo happy clients, partners, investors.
       - title: Unify teams
         content: >
           Throughout my career, I've both founded businesses building teams and